(Ongoing) Integration of a PROgnostic Model for Advanced Dementia (PRO-MADe) into tertiary clinical care using the implementation research logic model

 Gap: Almost 70% of patients with advanced dementia do not receive timely palliative care due to challenges of recognising the terminal phases of end-stage dementia, leading to them dying in hospitals instead of their own homes or appropriate long-term care facilities.
 While the PRO-MADE prognostication model has been developed to identify patients with advanced dementia who are at high-risk of one-year all-cause mortality, there is a need to integrate the model into routine clinic workflows.

-Anticipated Impact: PRO-MADE’s integration into the NGEMR will allow clinical care to extend from tertiary care to their site of discharge in the community, which then allows healthcare providers to prompt the initiation of palliative care plans for deteriorating patients with advanced dementia.
-GERI’s research will guide the development of implementation strategies for the potential expansion of PRO-MADE into other non-geriatric settings in TTSH, such General Medicine, with potential plans for external validation and scaling up of PRO-MADE.
-Findings by GERI on identifying implementation strategies will be presented at a scientific conference in June 2025.
+Anticipated Impact: PRO-MADE’s integration into the NGEMR allowed clinical care to extend from tertiary care to their site of discharge in the community, which then allows healthcare providers to prompt the initiation of palliative care plans for deteriorating patients with advanced dementia admitted to the Geriatric and General Medicine departments in TTSH.
+GERI’s research has guided the development of implementation strategies to address implementation barriers, and will provide insights on integrating clinical and electronic workflows to support future implementation of similar predictive models as part of clinical care.
+The study protocol has been published in BMC Geriatrics, with future publications planned.

 Funding: Temasek Foundation